Indian Immigration Services Team

 There are a few things to learn about caves in India before you set out to visit some of them:

-• Type of Cave: Is it a natural cave (such as Borra, Belum, or the caves of Meghalaya like Krem Liat Prah) or a historical/religious cave (such as Ajanta, Ellora, or Elephanta).
-Each type requires different levels of preparation
+• Type of Cave: Do you have a natural cave (like Borra, Belum, or the caves of Meghalaya, like Krem Liat Prah) or a historical/religious cave (like Ajanta, Ellora, or Elephanta)?
+They both need varying degrees of preparation.

-• Entry Rules: Find out whether you will need tickets to enter, whether it is prohibited to take photographs, and whether you should dress up in a specific way (particularly in religious caves like Amarnath or Elephanta).
+• Entry Rules: Learn whether or not you will require tickets to enter, whether or not it is forbidden to take photographs, and whether or not you should wear a certain dress (especially in a religious cave such as Amarnath or Elephanta).

-• Facilities Nearby: Do your research in case there are toilets, food vendors, or places to stay around the cave, as many of them are in remote locations with minimal facilities.
+• Facilities Nearby: Check out facilities in case there are bathrooms, food stands, or accommodation around the cave, since most have poor facilities and are in remote areas.

 2. Dress Comfortably and Appropriately